 I’m originally from Kingsbridge, Devon.
 Most of my family play or used to play musical instruments, and there’s always been something playing in the background in my family home and car (usually Ska or Punk).
 I had always wanted to be able to play guitar but never properly committed until I was 16.
 Before then I would borrow one of my dad’s guitars and play the Pulp Fiction theme tune, other than that it was something that I never truly committed to.
 All of that went out of the window when I was given an old HiFi system from the late 80’s/early 90’s and started buying cd’s of Avenged Sevenfold, Nirvana, Metallica, Megadeth, Led Zeppelin and many others.
 The main two bands that truly made me want to play guitar were Led Zep and Nirvana.
 After learning a few chords and messing around on a twelve-string guitar I started to write little tunes and began progressing further with more rocky riffs.
 I still only really played as a party trick at the start, but as time went on it became a complete addiction.

-Josh and I started playing guitar together around the start of 2017, we would play with a couple of other guitarists our age and doodle around with a few covers from Lynyrd Skynyrd and Hendrix.
+Josh and I started playing guitar together around the start of 2013, we would play with a couple of other guitarists our age and doodle around with a few covers from Lynyrd Skynyrd and Hendrix.
 We would go back to my dad’s place on lunch breaks and after school and turn up our small amps as loud as we could.
 These slowly turned into writing sessions, which was really the start of where Capulus came from.
 We eventually learnt how to record music onto our laptops and began stacking layers to achieve a more thick and full sound.
-It was around this point that we brought Sean in to play the drums with us for a little while.
-My brother also briefly joined and played bass for a little while, as well as another friend of ours being the third guitarist.
+My brother briefly joined and played bass for a little while, as well as another friend of ours being the third guitarist.
 Throughout this time, I learnt how to write basic song structures and really began writing.
 It was on my 18th birthday that I was given my first guitar and a good practice amp – these two gifts really helped me excel and grow as a musician.

 Once uni had wrapped up we all moved to Bournemouth, where we have been ever since.
-We met our epic new drummer Giacomo and have been writing, playing and recording as much as we physically can.
+We met our epic new drummer Giacomo and bassist Alex and have been writing, playing and recording as much as we physically can.

 My main influences still come from my routes of Avenged Sevenfold, Nirvana, Metallica, Megadeth and Led Zeppelin; but I have discovered many more since then and have learnt more about the art of song writing rather than just playing guitar quickly and with flash.
 I hope to learn more about electronic synths and expand on what I can already do.